BobChui007/BobChui007.github.io/_pages/about.md

 Hobbies
 ======
 Swimming, table tennis, badminton, volleyball, calligraphy, traveling and so on.<br>
-I do like Cantonese pop songs, especially the songs of Jacky Cheung, Leon Lai, Kelly Chen ....
+I do like Cantonese pop songs, especially the songs of Jacky Cheung and Kelly Chen ....

 Contact Information